tetarenk/LP_predict/README.md

 Python script that simulates JCMT large program observing.

 ## General Description
 The script combines the `astroplan` package, with the large program MSBs, and past WVM data, to create an observing schedule for each night allocated to large programs over the upcoming semester(s).
-Additional overheads such as, calibrations (equivalent to 25\% of the target observing time), time to slew between targets, blocked out dates for E\&C, and extended observing (occurs when we are in weather better than Band 3), are also included in the observing schedules to more closely match a real observing night at JCMT.
+Additional overheads such as, calibrations (equivalent to 25\% of the target observing time), time to slew between targets, faults (set rate of 3% per night), blocked out dates for E\&C, and extended observing (occurs when we are in weather better than Band 3), are also included in the observing schedules to more closely match a real observing night at JCMT.

 The scheduler mimics the JCMT's flexible observing guidelines by stepping through the night sequentially, scheduling the highest priority MSBs that are observable.
 A target is only added to the target list for a night if it meets the following requirements: target has MSB repeats remaining, the night is not in the blackout dates for the instrument, the weather is appropriate for the MSB.
 Priority is set as follows: target is from the program for the current observing block (1), target has the same weather band as the night (2), target is allocated time for a worse weather band (3).

+Script is compatible with both Python 2 and 3.

 ## Requires